 “During the first year, I offered my online consultancy services to clients from UK, the Netherlands, USA, Indonesia, Russia, France, Singapore… you name it.
 Also, the industries I covered were diverse and ranged from fast-moving consumer goods and retail to IT and product development.
 It was a steep learning curve and I was enjoying the ride.

 For two years now, I also started with a role of online consultant of a major outsourcing initiative for a Fortune 100 Corporation.
-My daily activities comprise of project management, recruitment management and freelancer vs. stakeholder communications.
+Since I work online my daily activities comprise of project management, recruitment management and freelancing vs. stakeholder communications.
 It’s been, by far, the most exciting work I’ve ever done and the most challenging one as well.”